systemd/systemd/docs/CODING_STYLE.md

   - `F_DUPFD_CLOEXEC` should be used instead of `F_DUPFD`, and so on,
   - invocations of `fopen()` should take `e`.

-- We never use the POSIX version of `basename()` (which glibc defines it in `libgen.h`), only the GNU version (which glibc defines in `string.h`).
-  The only reason to include `libgen.h` is because `dirname()` is needed.
-Every time you need that please immediately undefine `basename()`, and add a comment about it, so that no code ever ends up using the POSIX version!

 - Use the bool type for booleans, not integers.
 One exception: in public headers (i.e those in `src/systemd/sd-*.h`) use integers after all, as `bool` is C99 and in our public APIs we try to stick to C89 (with a few extension).